 When I started doing product reviews, one of the challenges I faced was with photographs.
 For most products, I was using two umbrellas with speed lights and a neutral backdrop.
 Things were fine but they occupied a lot of space.
 I had to set up things in my living room and then pack everything back after finishing the photo-shoot.
-Not a very comfortable idea considering the fact that most product reviews do not have just a handful of photos.
+Not a very comfortable idea considering the fact that I sometimes do product shoots every alternate day.

 I started searching for light-tents which give better lighting for small products and occupy less space.
 Most light tents are made with some sort of white cloth stretched across a wire frame.
 Flash have to be placed outside the light-tent.
 While searching I came across an innovative product called ‘Boxtudio’.
 This seemed interesting.
 On Amazon India, the product was available for INR 1799 (About USD 25).
 Quite affordable!
 The description highlighted it as a Tabletop Portable Photo Studio.
 I ordered one without even giving a second thought.

 It reached me in a few days.
 Took me just a few seconds to set it up.
 Unfortunately the power adapter was broken in transit.
 (Do they really play football with our parcels?)
 On informing the seller, they shipped another power adapter.
 I got it in a couple of days.
 Out of my comfort with the usual umbrella lights, I left it packed in one corner of my office, for the next few weeks.
 I continued to use my umbrellas and backdrop for product photography.
 One fine day, my backdrop was shredded to small pieces by my daughter.
 She is learning to use scissors in her activity classes in school.
 This was when I got down to assembling the Boxtudio and giving it a try.

 (How it looks after getting set.
 The lights are on the small flap on the top.
 Its 15 Inch by 15 Inch base is large enough for most of my requirements.)